 - When in doubt, don't risk it.
 Ask for help if you don't feel safe doing something.

-The chances of a fall go up when you are rushing around or distracted by crowds and sales, which are common during the holiday shopping season.
+The chances of a fall go up when you are rushing around or distracted by crowds and sales.
 The Ohio Council of Retail Merchants and the Golden Buckeye Program have partnered with STEADY U Ohio to provide these tips for shoppers to prevent falls:

 - Shop at off-peak times to avoid crowds and long waits.
 Bring someone with you who can wait in line for you while you sit and rest.